fbragman/cmic_deeplearningJC/README.md

 There will be two speakers per session.
 Material to be presented can be based on an upcoming paper, an interesting blog-post, a new code library and so forth.

+Please sign up to the mailing list with your UCL e-mail at: http://www.mailinglists.ucl.ac.uk/mailman/listinfo/cmic-deeplearning-journalclub

 * Meetings are on the 3rd Monday of every month from 4-5pm unless specified.

 <center>